Tuesday, January 31, 2012

 A video camera attached to a monitor, both of which are easily spotted by the consumer, accomplishes the same result.
 Research finds that just having the camera itself helps, although it’s not as effective as the full setup.

 Did I hear you say the placement of a large mirror won’t work out for you, and you’re concerned consumers won’t notice the video camera?
 Then use psychological mirrors.
 The Bayer/Columbia/Maastricht researchers suggest asking the consumer questions which include words like “you” and “your.”
-Researchers at National University of Singapore and Chinese suggest having words like “I,” “my,” and “mine” on signage in the area.
+Researchers at National University of Singapore and Chinese University of Hong Kong suggest having words like “I,” “my,” and “mine” on signage in the area.

 • The effect occurs when the customer is asked or asks herself to evaluate the shopping trip or the experience with the product.
 It does not occur at the time of the experience itself.
 That’s why the mirror at the complaint desk works in this way.